 - 1.1 This Local Assurance Framework (LAF) for the Greater Cambridge City Deal outlines the membership, responsibilities, processes and principles that are in place for agreeing and overseeing investments to deliver the overarching City Deal objectives (as set out in 1.9 below).
 Local partners are committed to ensuring that robust systems and processes are in place, in line with up to date Treasury and DfT guidance, to develop and agree a deliverable programme that offers value for money. - 1.2 Part 1 provides an outline of the objectives, membership, governance and working arrangements of the Greater Cambridge Partnership (GCP).
 Part 2 sets out scheme prioritisation.
 Part 3 deals with scheme assessment and investment decisions.
-Part 4 focuses on scheme delivery and assurance. - 1.3 The first version of this LAF was agreed at the Greater Cambridge City Deal Shadow Board on Wednesday 2 July 2014 and ensured compliance with DfT's minimum requirements for Assurance Frameworks1.
-This version of the Framework underwent an officer review in May 2022, and it was determined that the document is still in line with up to date national Guidelines and Legislation, and ensures compliance with the Ministry of Housing, Communities and Local Government's National Local Growth Assurance Framework (NLGAF).
-As required by the NLGAF, this Framework will be reviewed and refreshed by the Greater Cambridge Partnership (GCP) regularly (at a minimum annually), who will notify the Ministry of Housing, Communities & Local Government (MHCLG) if considering any significant changes to this LAF. - 1.4 Since this LAF was initially agreed, at the direction of the Executive Board, officer and delivery capacity has been significantly increased through the establishment of a dedicated officer team.
+Part 4 focuses on scheme delivery and assurance. - 1.3 The first version of this LAF was agreed at the Greater Cambridge City Deal Shadow Board on Wednesday 02 July 2014 and ensured compliance with DfT's minimum requirements for Assurance Frameworks1.
+This version of the Framework underwent its latest annual review in May 2023, and it was determined that the document is still in line with up to date national Guidelines and Legislation, and ensures compliance with the Department for Levelling up Housing and Communities (DLUHC) National Local Growth Assurance Framework (NLGAF).
+Following a review by the DLUHC, this version of the Framework was subsequently agreed by the GCP Board in September 2023.
+As required by the NLGAF, this Framework will be reviewed and refreshed by the Greater Cambridge Partnership (GCP) regularly (at a minimum annually), who will notify DLUHC if considering any significant changes to this LAF. - 1.4 Since this LAF was initially agreed, at the direction of the Executive Board, officer and delivery capacity has been significantly increased through the establishment of a dedicated officer team.
 This includes a dedicated Transport Director post and a Chief Executive post, which work in partnership with senior officers at partner local authorities and with business and academia to deliver the City Deal objectives.
 In addition, and at the direction of the Executive Board, the City Deal was rebranded and has since become known as the GCP.